Faculty Development Committee

 for regular sabbatical leaves of absence.
 (See Part One [Faculty Rights and Responsibilities],

-Article XII [Leaves of Absence], Section A [Sabbatical Leaves of Absence], numbers
+Article IX [Leaves of Absence], Section A [Sabbatical Leaves of Absence], numbers

 3 and 4.)
 For further information, please consult the Faculty Handbook.